 |Gmail user||ProtonMail user||yes||no|

-Once your new key is generated, click the down-arrow next to your email address to expand your keys.
-Mark the new, stronger key, as your primary key by clicking the down-arrow under “Actions” and selecting “Make Primary.”
+Once your new key is generated, click the down-arrow next to your new key to expand your keys.
+Mark the new, stronger key, as your primary key by clicking the down-arrow under “Actions” and selecting “Make primary.”

-Navigate to the Security section in your settings, and scroll down to “External PGP Settings.”
-Be sure to set the “Default PGP Scheme” to "Inline PGP."
+Navigate to the “Encryption and keys” section in your settings, and scroll down to “External PGP settings.”
+Be sure to set the “Default PGP scheme” to "PGP/Inline."